Becoming the Unusuals

 Ron Petersen Comes to Town (1963)

-In fall ’63, Ron Petersen, co-founder and ex-guitarist with the Seattle group the Frantics, moved to Bellingham to attend college at Western.
-In the late ’50s and early-’60s, the Frantics were the most successful band in Washington state, releasing nine singles.
+Ron Petersen, co-founder and ex-guitarist with the Seattle band the Frantics, moved to Bellingham in the fall of 1963 to attend college at Western.
+In the late 1950s and early ’60s, the Frantics were the most successful group in the state of Washington, releasing nine singles.
 Producing mainly instrumentals, three of their records — “Straight Flush,” “Fog Cutter,” and “Werewolf” — charted nationally on Billboard’s Hot 100.
 Success on the national stage was, and still is, a big accomplishment for a Pacific NW band.

 After Petersen had settled in on Western’s campus, he got involved in Bellingham’s vibrant live music scene.
 Ron liked the Nite People’s music and, when guitarist Gary Hill moved away to further his career by playing professionally at casinos in Reno, Ron Petersen took his place.
 The photo below shows the Nite People shortly after Ron Petersen had joined the group in 1963.